syncfusion-content/maui-docs/MAUI/DataGrid/export-to-pdf.md

 ### Limitations

-* Implicit and explicit styling is not applicable.
+* The implicit and explicit styles are not applicable when exporting the DataGrid to PDF.

 #### HeaderStyle